Download MP3 Audio Track

 “To say yes, you have to sweat and roll up your sleeves and plunge both hands into life up to the elbows.
 It is easy to say no, even if saying no means death” (Jean Anouilh).

-LIFE CALLS US TO MAKE A DECISION: WILL WE PARTICIPATE IN IT OR MERELY OBSERVE?
+LIFE CALLS US TO MAKE A DECISION: WILL WE PARTICIPATE OR MERELY OBSERVE?
 Will we take part in the great drama or be content to sit among the spectators?
 Quite a lot depends on our decision.
 If we choose to be active in the living of life, good things are more than likely to happen.
 If, on the other hand, we decide to remain passive and uninvolved, it’s less likely that we’ll enjoy life’s goodness.

 Going back to the analogy of life as a drama or play, isn’t it true that each of us has some part, some role to play in the story?
 Surely we do, and the world loses some degree of goodness every time we back away from playing the part we’re uniquely equipped to play.